Greensboro Complex: Other events

 The Coliseum has hosted many events over time, including Monster Jam, Arenacross, the PBR, High School Musical: The Concert, the Ringling Bros. and Barnum & Bailey Circus, and large-scale religious gatherings.

 Former North Carolina senator Kay Hagan held her Senate Victory Party at the Special Events Center on November 4, 2008.
 The Greensboro Coliseum has also hosted the National Figure Skating Championships twice.

-In addition, its neighboring auditorium and special events center have hosted concerts, trade shows, broadway theatre shows, and similar events.
+In addition, its neighboring auditorium and special events center have hosted concerts, trade shows, broadway theatre shows and similar events.
 The auditorium, which was not included in the 1993 renovation of the complex, will soon be renovated to include a banquet hall.
 In 2002, the 1st Annual King of the Concrete indoor go-kart race was held at this facility.
 In February 2016, The Coliseum hosted the 2016 US Olympic Table Tennis Trials.

 In 2016, the arena hosted the Kellogg's Tour of Gymnastics Champions.

 Greensboro Coliseum has had a wide history with hosting professional wrestling going back to the territorial days of Jim Crockett Promotions.
-It has hosted a number of NWA and WCW events through the years, including the first 4 Starrcade events in 1983, 1984, 1985, and 1986, as well as the 1990 WrestleWar event.
-WWE has also held events at the Greensboro Coliseum, including Unforgiven: In Your House in 1998, the 1999 King of the Ring and the 2001 Survivor Series when Team WWF defeated Team Alliance and Alliance disbanded forever.
+It has hosted a number of NWA and WCW events through the years, including the first four Starrcade events in 1983, 1984, 1985 and 1986, Clash of the Champions I in 1988, as well as the 1990 WrestleWar event.
+WWE has also held events at the Greensboro Coliseum, including Unforgiven: In Your House in 1998, the 1999 King of the Ring and the 2001 Survivor Series when Team WWF defeated Team Alliance and the Alliance was forced to disband.
 Most recently WWE revived the Starrcade event and held it at the Coliseum on November 25, 2017.

+On March 3, 2024, All Elite Wrestling (AEW) held Revolution at the Coliseum.
+Sting wrestled his retirement match at this event where he and Darby Allin retained the AEW World Tag Team Championships.
+It was also the first wrestling pay-per-view at the Coliseum in over 20 years.